-- 1. Students enrolled in studies before 1 October 2015 will have the provision of Article 23 Para 2 of the Study and Examination Regulations for Students at CTU registered by the Ministry on 8 July 2015 under ref. no. MSMT-23823/2017 applied to the assessment of the completion of their studies evaluated by "pass with distinction", unless it is more beneficial for them to apply the provision in Article 18, Para 2 hereof. - 2.
-Students enrolled in doctoral study programmes before 1 January 2019 are exempt from the obligation set out in Article 26, Para 8 hereof unless this obligation arises from the Rules for Doctoral Studies of the relevant faculty. - 3.
-If the implementation of this regulation resulted in undue hardship, the dean may take measures to remove it and grant an exception.
-The dean shall inform the relevant Academic Senate of the faculty about granting such exception; the exception must not overrule the limitation of the maximum period of study. - 4.
-In case of study programmes implemented outside faculties the rector or a designated vice-rector has the right to take measures to remove undue hardship.
-The rector shall inform the CTU Academic Senate about granting such exception. - 5.
-The time periods set out in Article 19, Para 7 hereof do not run during the recognized period of parenthood for students that have requested registration of the recognized period of parenthood before 1 January 2020.
+- (1) Students enrolled in studies before 1 October 2015 will have the provision of Article 23 Para 2 of the Study and Examination Regulations for Students at CTU registered by the Ministry on 8 July 2015 under ref. no. MSMT-23823/2017 applied to the assessment of the completion of their studies evaluated by "pass with distinction", unless it is more beneficial for them to apply the provision in Article 18, Para 2 hereof. - (2) Students enrolled in doctoral study programmes before 1 January 2019 are exempt from the obligation set out in Article 26, Para 8 hereof unless this obligation arises from the Rules for Doctoral Studies of the relevant faculty. - (3) If the implementation of this regulation resulted in undue hardship, the dean may take measures to remove it and grant an exception.
+The dean shall inform the relevant Academic Senate of the faculty about granting such exception; the exception must not overrule the limitation of the maximum period of study. - (4) In case of study programmes implemented outside faculties the rector or a designated vice-rector has the right to take measures to remove undue hardship.
+The rector shall inform the CTU Academic Senate about granting such exception. - (5) The time periods set out in Article 19, Para 7 hereof do not run during the recognized period of parenthood for students that have requested registration of the recognized period of parenthood before 1 January 2020. - (6) The period for submitting the dissertation thesis in the doctoral study programme is 7 years since the enrolment in studies provided the enrolment happened before 1 November 2021.